Llangyfelach: Description

 Llangyfelach was once the name of a parish that covered much of the former Lordship of Gower.
 Today's community covers a smaller area including the site of the former Felindre tinplate works, which hosted the National Eisteddfod in 2006.

 Bordering the village to the north is the M4 motorway, Junction 46.
 The village has its own primary school, crematorium, post office, the 'Plough and Harrow' pub, and a Scout hall.

 At the centre of the village is the Parish Church of St David and Cyfelach.
 The site dates back to the 6th Century: St. David the Patron Saint of Wales founded an early Celtic monastery there.
 The present church has a 12th Century detached tower and a converted tithe barn as the present church.
 Contained within the church is the Llangyfelach Cross, a 9th Century Celtic stone.

 Llangyfelach was the birthplace of the painter Evan Walters, and is mentioned in a folk song about the practice of 'pressing' men into military service.

+It was also the birthplace of John Dillwyn Llewelyn FRS (1810–1882), botanist and pioneer photographer.